Brushy Bill Roberts: Meeting with governor and death

-Morrison vouchsafed that upon examination of Roberts's stripped body, he showed 26 bullet and knife scars.
+Morrison claimed that upon examination of Roberts's stripped body he showed 26 bullet and knife scars.
 Morrison also attempted to track down former Jesse Evans gang member Jim McDaniels, and located him in Round Rock, Texas.
-McDaniels, along with Severo Gallegos, Martile Able and Jose Montoya, all of whom had known Billy the Kid, signed affidavits verifying their belief that Roberts was, in fact, Billy the Kid.
+McDaniels, Severo Gallegos, Martile Able and Jose Montoya all knew Billy the Kid, and they signed affidavits verifying their belief that Roberts was, in fact, Billy the Kid.
 Bill and Sam Jones declined to sign such affidavits, Sam Jones begging off with the statement, "Received your letter, and am sorry but feel that I can't sign your affidavit.
-I'm old and I just don't feel like being obligated so..."
-Bill Jones' grandson expressed doubts about the veracity of Roberts' claims in a letter of refusal written on his grandfather's behalf.
-Billy the Kid could read and write English, and was fluent in spoken Spanish.
-Brushy Bill himself was illiterate with a moderate proficiency in Spanish.
+I'm old and I just don't feel like being obligated so."
+Bill Jones's grandson expressed doubts about the veracity of Roberts's claims in a letter of refusal written on his grandfather's behalf.
+Billy the Kid could read and write English, and he was fluent in spoken Spanish.
+Roberts was literate, and kept details of his stories in composition books and loose-leaf notebooks, but he spoke very little Spanish.

-Mabry announced the meeting, which was covered by the press.
-Mabry announced that he did not believe Roberts' story, and denied the pardon application.
-The press attention and the trip from his home in Hico to Santa Fe had a negative effect on the elderly Roberts' health, and he died soon afterwards.
+Governor Mabry had a meeting with Morrison and Roberts at the executive mansion in Santa Fe on November 29, 1950, which was disastrous for the old man.
+Oscar and Jarvis Garrett, Pat Garret's sons, were present, along with Cliff McKinney, the son of Garrett's deputy, Kip McKinney.
+Historians and newspaper reporters attended the event as well.
+Oscar Garrett was provided the opportunity to interrogate Roberts regarding his claims, but he said he chose not to "dignify the occasion" with a reply.

+During his testimony with Governor Mabry, Roberts could not remember Pat Garrett's name, nor could he remember places he was supposed to have been.
+Roy L. Haws, whose great-grandmother was the daughter of Henry Oliver Roberts, Brushy's father, from his first marriage, writes that the meeting "...was by all accounts a ridiculous media event.
+Brushy, without the benefit of his composition notebooks, could not satisfy even the simplest questions asked."
+The press ambushed him and under the stress Roberts could hardly speak.
+Publicly embarrassed and obtaining no pardon from Mabry, he left Santa Fe and returned to his hometown of Hico in Hamilton County, Texas.
+The ordeal he had undergone left him bedridden for three weeks, and he died of a heart attack soon afterwards, on December 27, 1950.

-Brushy and his story were largely forgotten until the movie Young Guns II depicted him as the narrator of events surrounding the life and times of Billy the Kid and the Lincoln County War.
-More books were written on the mystery, and researchers began exploring whether Brushy's claim might have actually been true, including several failed attempts to obtain permission for exhumation and DNA testing.
+Roberts and his story were largely forgotten until the movie Young Guns II depicted him as the narrator of events surrounding the life and times of Billy the Kid and the Lincoln County War, even though its screenwriter, John Fusco, abhorred Roberts' tale.